 - Add the battery to the device and attach the positive and negative cables to the appropriate terminals on the battery.
 This will allow the generator to work for several hours without running the engine.
 This battery can also be used to start the engine.

 - Add the 12v dc to 110v ac power inverter(s), connect leads from the battery and connect power output leads.
-This can be wired directly into the breaker box as discussed in the article or you can simply put a cord with outlets if the generator is intended to be used portably.
+This can be wired directly into the breaker box as discussed, or you can simply put a cord with outlets if the generator is intended to be used portably.

 Being self sufficient is becoming more important these days and it’s far better to be so than to rely on someone to come and save you.
 Think back to times when severe storms left many people stranded and without power for days or even weeks.